NoahFinberg/djangostarterproject/README.md

 ### Todos
  - Refactor Templates for additional modularity
  - Sign in and Sign up validation and error messages
- - CSV upload for background worker example
+ - Basic Homepage Functionality (TBD)

 ## Authors and Contributors
 Noah Finberg and Jamie Gullbrand